awsdocs/amazon-kendra-developer-guide/doc_source/in-adding-documents.md

 + Microsoft PowerPoint
 + Microsoft Word

 Documents can be added from an Amazon S3 bucket or supplied as binary data\.

+Adding documents to an index is an asynchronous operation\.
+After you call the `BatchPutDocument` operation, you use the [BatchGetDocumentStatus](API_BatchGetDocumentStatus.md) operation to monitor the progress of indexing your documents\.
+When you call the `BatchGetDocumentStatus` operation with a list of document IDs, it returns the status of the document\.
+When the status of the document is `INDEXED` or `FAILED`, processing of the document is complete\.
+When the status is `FAILED`, the `BatchGetDocumentStatus` operation returns the reason that the document couldn't be indexed\.

  The following examples show how to add documents directly to an index\.

 **Topics**
 + [Adding documents with the API](in-adding-binary-doc.md)